vschiavoni/crane/README.md

 ./new-run.sh configs/apache.sh no_build xtern_only 1
 ```

-Below are one sample output from the ab server, if you ran any one of the above "new-run.sh" commands.
+Below are one sample output from the ab client, if you ran any one of the above "new-run.sh" commands.
 ```
 ===============================
 This is ApacheBench, Version 2.3 <$Revision: 655654 $>